Access Control

 #### Permissions <a href="#permissions" id="permissions"></a>

-Each role has three main permission areas:
+Each role has four main permission areas:

 * **Issues** - Control access to support issues